sish1ka/analog-signal-conditioning-pcb/README.md

 ## Overview

-This project involves the design of a small analog signal-conditioning circuit intended to convert a low-level sensor signal into a 0–3.3 V signal suitable for microcontroller ADC interfacing.
+This project involves the design of a small analog signal-conditioning circuit intended to convert a 0–1 V sensor signal into a 0–3 V output suitable for microcontroller ADC interfacing.

 The circuit was designed and simulated using LTspice and implemented as a 2-layer PCB using KiCad.